netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Thanks to Mahesh Jethanandani for the thoughtful AD review.

-   Thanks to Christer Holmberg for the genart review.
+   Thanks to Christer Holmberg for the genart review, Jean Mahoney for the check on RPC implications, Ralf Weber for the dnsdir, and Giuseppe Fioccola for the opsdir review.

 The author of RFC 8407:
 : Andy Bierman